enricozb/onePISD/README.md

 - [ ] Guarantee support for semester and 1.5 credit courses
 - [ ] Fix slow NSScanner and substring performance
 - [ ] Rewrite and polish for clarity (may never be checked)
+	- [ ] Use SaneString for String operations

 ### Features
 ![Progress](http://progressed.io/bar/25)